thijssmudde/stopwatch_RN/README.md

 7. RESTART clears all the laps and zeroes the times.
 8. Resume makes the timer continue.
 9. Use proper colors for the buttons.

+Questions:
+- Make the statusbar light-content

+2 problems:
+- Resuming doesnt count directly
+- Pressing lap only when running